thorsten23/hubzilla/doc/member/guide/profile.md

 By clicking on the photo you will be redirected to the URL of the thing.

 You can edit your "thing" afterwards is also possible by clicking on the thing name.
 Here you can choose to delete the thing or edit your settings.
+Photos of things are not saved in your photo albums but only internally.
+If you change the photo of the thing the old photo will be replaced by the new one.

 ## Who can see my profile?
 How can I set restrictions?
 As told above you have at least one "default" or "public" profile per channel which is visible to anybody on the internet.
 The information of your profile are displayed at your profile page and a part of your profile information on your channel home: